nodeloophole/nodeloophole.github.io/content.md

 ---
 # Four Questions

-- What types of skills make up am efficient Drupal team?
+- What types of skills make up an efficient Drupal team?
 - What are some practical ways that a Drupal team can increase productivity?
 - How can a Drupal team stay motivated and engaged without experiencing burnout?
 - How can project managers help with efficiency?